ISCHEMIC STROKE / ACUTE THERAPY

 Comments to some contraindications

-• more and more patients, especially in experienced centers, are successfully treated with IVT despite some of the originally published contraindications (off-label thrombolysis)
+• more and more patients, especially in experienced centers, are successfully treated with intravenous thrombolysis (IVT) despite some of the originally published contraindications (off-label thrombolysis)

-• this practice was reflected in the recent guidelines and recommendations, where some contraindications became relative or were abandoned (e.g., advanced age)
+• this trend is reflected in the recent guidelines and recommendations, where certain contraindications became relative or were abandoned (e.g., advanced age)

 • most of the relative contraindications listed in the ESO guidelines 2021 refer to the 0-4.5h time window (with increasing experience, it can be expected to be officially extended to the 4.5-9h window in selected patients)